May 15, 2023

 ‘Secondary supply’ is a legal term used to describe an adult providing alcohol to someone under 18.

-In Australia, it’s against the law to serve alcohol in a private home to anyone under 18, unless you’re the young person’s parent or guardian or, in the case of most states and territories, you have permission from the parent/guardian.
+In Australia, it’s illegal to serve alcohol in a private home to anyone under 18, unless you’re the young person’s parent or guardian or, in the case of most states and territories, you have permission from their parent/guardian.

-Secondary supply is the most common way that young people obtain alcohol, with 43% of underage people getting alcohol from their parents.1
+Secondary supply is the most common way that young people obtain alcohol, with 43% of underage people getting alcohol from their parent.1

 Alcohol-related harms in young people